Cranberry Meringue Cake

 - 2 tablespoons confectioners' sugar

 - 1 teaspoon almond extract

 - Place egg whites in a large bowl; let stand at room temperature 30 minutes.
 Preheat oven to 350°.
 Line bottoms of two greased 8-in. round baking pans with parchment paper; grease paper.

 - In a large bowl, cream butter and 1/2 cup sugar until light and fluffy.
 Add egg yolks, one at a time, beating well after each addition.
 Beat in 2 teaspoons vanilla.

 - In another bowl, whisk flour, baking powder and salt; add to creamed mixture alternately with milk, beating well after each addition.
 Transfer to prepared pans.

 - With clean beaters, beat egg whites on medium speed until foamy.
 Gradually add remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Add remaining vanilla; continue beating until stiff glossy peaks form.
 Spread over batter in pans; sprinkle with pecans.
 Bake 25-30 minutes or until meringue is lightly browned.

-- Meanwhile, for filling, combine cranberries, sugar, orange peel and orange juice in a small saucepan.
+- Meanwhile, for filling, combine cranberries, sugar, orange zest and orange juice in a small saucepan.
 Cook, uncovered, over medium heat 7-10 minutes or until berries pop, stirring occasionally.
 Remove from heat; cool slightly.
 Transfer to a food processor; pulse until cranberries are coarsely chopped.
 Cool completely.

 - In a bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and extract; beat until stiff peaks form.
 Fold in cranberry mixture.